 “He will do nothing, now, but work, pray, meditate….and live in humble simplicity.
 He will become no one.
-He may move to an industrial city in Europe, and work in a coffee shop there…but without pretense, without romance.
+He may move to an industrial city, and work in a coffee shop there…without pretense, without romance.
 And, ultimately, he will vanish.
 He will vanish into oblivion.”

 Sailor moved even closer, so that our bodies were touching.
 We knew that perhaps our lives had been saved by an act of murder.
 There was an emotion that came with this piece of knowledge; it was small, and hard, and bitter, like a cold smooth stone lodged somewhere in the body.